luismurao/tenm/README.md

 ### Time-specific spatial data thinning

-As a first step we will curate our time-specific database using the function `tenm::clean_dup_by_date`.
-This function is parametrized as the `tenm::clean_dup` function with the difference that it thins the data considering the time variable (some occurrences might be spatially duplicated but belong to other dates, so they do not have the same environmental information).
+As a first step, we will curate our time-specific database using the function `tenm::clean_dup_by_date`.
+This function is parametrized as the `tenm::clean_dup` function with the difference that it thins the data considering the time variable (some occurrences might be spatially duplicated but belong to other dates, so in a time-specific context, they are not duplicates).

 ``` r
 # Clean duplicates using a raster mask